osxmidi/LinVst/README.md

 Makefile-embed6432 and Makefile-embed are for the host embedded window option.

+Makefile-xembed6432 and Makefile-xembed are for the host embedded window option using XEMBED (some display problems might occur).

 Makefile-noembed6432 and Makefile-noembed are for a standalone window version that can be useful for some hosts (Tracktion).